Stochastic Modified Flows for Riemannian Stochastic Gradient Descent: Examples

 \subsection{Acknowledgements}

 We would like to thank Matthias Erbar, Jan Nienhaus and Kevin Poljsak for fruitful discussions during the preparation of this work.
 BG acknowledges support by the Max Planck Society through the Research Group "Stochastic Analysis in the Sciences (SAiS)".
 NR acknowledges the support by the Royal Society research professorship of Prof. Martin Hairer, RP$\backslash$R1$\backslash$191065.
+This work was co-funded by the European Union (ERC, FluCo, grant agreement No. 101088488).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or of the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.